 While it's true that the average gas station coffee customer isn't usually seeking a $5 artisanal brew, even though they might gladly indulge in such a treat at their local café.
 Our client's initial premise was to emulate the successful Esso-Tim Hortons partnership, but with artisanal coffee and 4th wave decor.
 However, a critical oversight in their research was failing to recognize that Esso's partnership with Tim Hortons thrived in an environment of modest expectations and pricing.
 This oversight suggested either an erroneous perception of Tim Hortons as a high-end brand or an unwavering commitment to introducing specialty coffee to gas stations, regardless of research findings.

 Another significant misstep was the failure to distinguish between their core business of fuelling vehicles, convenience store and their newfound venture into the realm of specialty café culture.
-By not clearly delineate the gas station from the café, customers continued to associate the coffee with "gas station quality".
+By not clearly delineating the gas station from the café, customers continued to associate the coffee with "gas station quality".
 Even if the café itself exuded a millennial friendly ambiance with chic décor, trendy seating, and premium branded specialty coffee, the glaring presence of a slushie machine adjacent to the coffee bar sent a mixed message further blurring the lines between convenience and café sophistication.

 Our client's assumption that a mere upgrade in décor and coffee offerings to a new aesthetic costing them 100's of thousands of dollars.
 What they needed was a comprehensive transformation, one that encompassed not just the physical aspects but also the cultural shift required for success.